5 Coding Interview Mistakes That Cost You Offers

 Trace the smallest input and one adversarial input before submitting.

-Most engineers skip steps 1 through 3 because they've never practiced them under realistic pressure.
+Steps 1 through 3 get skipped because they've never been practiced under realistic pressure.
 When the timer is counting down, the instinct is to start coding immediately.
-Overriding that instinct requires having done it enough times that the five-step process feels faster than jumping in.
+Overriding that instinct requires having done it enough times that the five step process feels faster than jumping in.

 Practice conditions matter more than practice volume.
 Solving problems at your desk with no time limit and unlimited retries doesn't build process habits, because you need the timer, the limited attempts, and the inability to peek at the solution.
 That gap between comfortable practice and real performance is why interleaving different problem types under timed conditions builds more durable skills than grinding one category at a time.

-Codeintuition's Interview Mode creates exactly these conditions: hidden problem names, difficulty-based time limits, and a fixed number of code execution attempts.
+Codeintuition's Interview Mode creates exactly these conditions: hidden problem names, difficulty based time limits, and a fixed number of code execution attempts.
 When every failed attempt is penalized, the verification step stops feeling optional.
-Across 60,000+ assessment submissions, engineers who verify before coding consistently outperform those who code first and debug later.
-The identification lessons in the Arrays course train you to analyze why a pattern applies before applying it, which is exactly what prevents the verification gap.
+Across 60,000+ assessment submissions, verifying before coding consistently outperforms coding first and debugging later.
+The identification lessons in the Arrays course train you to analyze why a pattern applies before applying it, which is exactly what prevents skipping verification.
 For a full breakdown of interview preparation beyond process habits, see the FAANG interview preparation guide.

-The free tier covers the complete Arrays and Singly Linked List courses, with 63 lessons, 85 problems, and 15 patterns included permanently.
+The free tier gives you 63 lessons and 85 problems across 15 patterns where you can practice the five step process on real interview problems, permanently.
 Premium unlocks all 16 courses, timed assessments, and Interview Mode at $79.99/year.
 You probably know enough algorithms already, and the real question is whether your process holds when the timer starts and the problem is one you haven't seen before.

 Coding before fully understanding the problem.
 Engineers who've practiced a pattern often jump straight to implementation, assuming they know what the problem asks.
 This leads to bugs from misunderstood requirements, which are the hardest to fix under time pressure.
 Spending two minutes restating the problem, listing constraints, and confirming with the interviewer prevents the most expensive debugging cycles.
 If you only fix one habit before your next interview, make it this one.